lucapette/web/content/writing/estimation-done-right.md

 Because of these well-know problems, both individual contributors and their leaders tend to overestimate _everything_.
-It is only human to do so and, over time, teams just stop trusting the accuracy of their own estimates.
+It is only human to do so and, over time, teams just stop trusting the accuracy of their estimates.

 The lack of trust in estimates is tragicomically common in our industry and a good strategy is to remove the process completely.